Florence Borders: Publications and media

-Borders co-founded the scholarly journal Chicory Review which focuses on African-American history and culture.
-She has also published many of her own articles in Callaloo, the Black Music Research Journal, Louisiana Library Bulletin, and in her own journal, Chicory Review where she served as Editor.
+Borders co-founded the scholarly journal Chicory Review, which focuses on African-American history and culture.
+She published many of her own articles in Callaloo, the Black Music Research Journal, Louisiana Library Bulletin, and her own journal, Chicory Review, where she served as editor.

-She frequently lectured at events and conferences and served as research consultant for several films and oral histories.
-She worked as a researcher for The Rise and Fall of Jim Crow and her appeared in Liberty Street Blues.
-Marlon Riggs drew on her expertise for his documentary "Black Is, Black Ain't," she was consulted for the film "House Divided," and coordinated many interviews for the oral history project "Behind the Veil: The Jim Crow Era."
+She frequently lectured at events and conferences, and served as research consultant for several films and oral histories.
+She worked as a researcher for The Rise and Fall of Jim Crow, and appeared in Liberty Street Blues.
+Marlon Riggs drew on her expertise for his documentary Black Is, Black Ain't, she was consulted for the film House Divided, and she coordinated many interviews for the oral history project "Behind the Veil: The Jim Crow Era."

 Death

-She died on September 7, 2018, in New Orleans.
+Borders died on September 7, 2018, in New Orleans.